minagawah/map-supercluster-example/README.md

 );
 ```

-Now, I can host the app at the specified path:
+Now, the app is served at the specified path:
 http://tokyo800.jp/mina/map-supercluster/